 Which parental control app is the better value?

-Qustodio is slightly cheaper than Bark overall, with a better free trial and the added bonus of a 30-day money-back guarantee.
+Qustodio is slightly cheaper than Bark overall, with a longer free trial, a free plan option, and a 30-day money-back guarantee.

 |